Marmalade-NG/marmalade-ng/doc/source/concepts.rst

     currency:module{fungible-v2} ; Currency of sale
   )

-All "sales managing policy" are required to recognize this object and get triggered when they recognize the right ``sale_type`` they support.
+All "sales management policies" are required to recognize this object and get triggered when they recognize the right ``sale_type`` they support.

 Each policy's hook ``(enforce-sale-offer)`` is being called.